Nonparametric Regression in Nonstandard Spaces: Introduction

 Our goal is to make all theorems as general as reasonably possible.
 This manifests in quite abstract statements.
-To get a gist of the meaning of the abstract objects we start most sections by a corollary of a general theorem on the sphere: \autoref{cor:lingeo:sphere}, \autoref{cor:locgeo:sphere}, \autoref{cor:locfre:sphere}, and \autoref{cor:trifre:sphere}.
-These corollaries illustrate our results and show that they are indeed applicable to explicit interesting nonstandard spaces.
-Furthermore, abstract assumptions of the general theorems are justified by showing that they are fulfilled on the sphere.
+To get a gist of the meaning of the abstract objects, we apply the general theorems on the hypersphere: \autoref{cor:locfre:sphere}, \autoref{cor:trifre:sphere}, and \autoref{cor:locgeo:sphere}.
+These corollaries illustrate our results and show that they are indeed applicable to explicit and interesting nonstandard spaces.
+Furthermore, abstract assumptions of the general theorems are justified by showing that they are fulfilled on the hyperspheres.

 The sphere is also the metric space used in our simulation study, section \ref{sec:simu}.
-To fulfill a variance inequality, which is an assumption for all our results, we introduce a new family of distributions on the sphere, the contracted uniform distributions.
+To fulfill a variance inequality, which is an assumption for all our results, we introduce a new family of distributions on the sphere, the \textit{contracted uniform distributions}.
 All estimators are implemented using the statistical programming language R \cite{r}.
 The resulting package is freely available at \url{https://github.com/ChristofSch/spheregr}.
 Our experiments confirm and illustrate the theoretical findings.

-The proofs (appendix \ref{sec:proofs}) partially built upon techniques developed in \cite{schoetz19}.
-Therein a so-called \textit{weak quadruple inequality} is assumed to prove rates of convergence for the (generalized) Fréchet mean without requiring that the descriptor space $\mc Q$ is bounded.
-We fulfill this condition by definition of our moment conditions.
-Generally, the major tools to prove results in this setting are empirical process theory with chaining, e.g. \cite{vaart96} or \cite{talagrand14} and appendix \ref{sec:chaining}, and a technique called \textit{slicing} or \textit{peeling}, e.g., \cite{geer00}.
-The proofs for local regression techniques follow the euclidean version in \cite[section 1.6]{tsybakov08} as far as possible, for trigonometric regression we make use of \cite[section 1.7]{tsybakov08}.
+The proofs of all results can be found in the appendix \ref{sec:proofs}.
+They partially built upon techniques developed in \cite{schoetz19}.
+The major tools to prove results in this setting are empirical process theory with chaining, e.g. \cite{vaart96} or \cite{talagrand14}, and a technique called \textit{slicing} or \textit{peeling}, e.g., \cite{geer00}.
+The proofs for local regression techniques partially follow the Euclidean version in \cite[section 1.6]{tsybakov08}, for trigonometric regression we build upon \cite[section 1.7]{tsybakov08}.